dkmfbk/premon/src/site/markdown/overview.md

 2. the [PreMOn Dataset](download.html), a freely-available, interlinked RDF dataset containing the PropBank, NomBank, VerbNet, and FrameNet predicate model data (in various versions), the examples provided with the original resources, and the SemLink and PredicateMatrix mappings, published online as Linked Open Data according to the PreMOn Ontology.

-Compared to the current situation where each predicate model has its own proprietary XML format, PreMOn brings several benefits to users of predicate models:
+Compared to the previous situation where each predicate model has its own proprietary XML format, PreMOn brings several benefits to users of predicate models:

 1. ease of access and reuse of predicate model data, due to the adoption of a common RDF format, stable URIs, and LOD best practices;
 2. possibility to abstract and capture the aspects common to different predicate models, while at the same time keeping track of the peculiarities of each model (using RDFS/OWL subclass/subproperty primitives);